 - how the hormone is delivered to the body

-A woman’s body makes different hormones throughout her life.
-The three major sex hormones made by the ovaries are the so-called “female” sex hormones estrogen and progesterone, and the so-called “male” sex hormone testosterone.
+The three major sex hormones made by the ovaries are the so-called “female” sex hormones and progesterone, and the so-called “male” sex hormone testosterone.
 During reproductive years, these hormones prepare the body for pregnancy, but they also affect other aspects of the body, health and well-being.
 After natural menopause or when the ovaries are surgically removed, these hormone levels decrease, leading to menopausal symptoms.

-Most hormone replacement therapy (HRT) preparations used to treat menopausal symptoms contain one or both of the female sex hormones.
-Estrogen replacement therapy (ERT) usually refers to hormone replacement therapy containing estrogen alone.
-ERT tablets, skin patches, gels, sprays, lotions and a vaginal ring (Femring) are available.
+Most hormone replacement therapy () preparations used to treat menopausal symptoms contain either , progesterone or both hormones. replacement therapy () usually refers to hormone replacement therapy containing alone. tablets, skin patches, gels, sprays, lotions and a vaginal ring (Femring) are available.
 Combination estrogen-progesterone preparations are available as tablets and patches.
 Progesterone-only preparations are available as a pill, injections, vaginal gel, or an intrauterine device (IUD).
 Testosterone therapy is currently not approved for women in the United States.

-Progesterone therapy is usually added to estrogen therapy in women who still have a uterus.
+Progesterone therapy is usually added to therapy in women who still have a uterus.